 Another day, a student splattered apple sauce on her coat at lunch because another student dared her to do it.
-Another day, a student snatched her hash brown off of her lunch tray and licked it so my daughter wouldn’t protest and take it back.
+Another day, a student snatched her hash brown off of her lunch tray and licked it so my daughter wouldn’t take it back.
 She said she was one of the “mean” girls in her class.
 Now the entire class has assigned seats at lunch because of behavior and my daughter sits by her.
-“She thinks she is the best at everything, but she is mean to people.”
+“She thinks she is the best at everything and the adults think she is so nice, but she is mean to people.”

-I could go on and on, but the more incidents I tell you about, the sadder I get.
+I could go on and on, but the more incidents I tell you about, the sadder (and angrier) I get.